Ulex: Species

 Common gorse flowers a little in late autumn and through the winter, coming into flower most strongly in spring.
 Western gorse and dwarf furze flower in late summer (August–September in Ireland and Great Britain).
-Between the different species, some gorse is almost always in flower, hence the old country saying: "When gorse is out of blossom, kissing's out of fashion".
-Gorse flowers have a distinctive coconut scent, experienced very strongly by some individuals but weakly by others.
+Between the different species, some gorse is nearly always in flower, hence the old country saying: "When gorse is out of blossom, kissing's out of fashion".
+Gorse flowers have a distinctive coconut-like scent, experienced very strongly by some individuals but only weakly by others.

 Species list

 The genus comprises the following species: